ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 The RackWare RMM migration solution provides a seamless means for replatforming on-premises workloads to {{site.data.keyword.cloud}} virtual server instances, and allows the adoption of the native capabilities of {{site.data.keyword.cloud_notm}}.
 Its intuitive GUI allows you to move the OS, applications, and data from on-premises to {{site.data.keyword.vpc_short}} instances.

-This guide shows you how to complete a migration from on-premises to {{site.data.keyword.vpc_short}}.
+This guide shows you how to complete a migration from on-premises to your {{site.data.keyword.vpc_short}}.

 ## Supported operating systems